snazy/ohc/README.rst

 Architecture
 ------------

-OHC uses a multiple segments.
+OHC uses multiple segments.
 Each segment contains its own independent off-heap hash map.
 Synchronization occurs on critical sections that access a off-heap hash map.
 Necessary serialization and deserialization is performed outside of these critical sections.